vojvod/CMV_TimeSlider_Widget/README.md

 # CMV_TimeSlider_Widget
 # Time Slider Widget
 A widget for CMV (http://cmv.io/).
+The Time Slider Widget provides controls that allow you to visualize time enabled layers.
+You can invoke it by clicking the Time Slider button under the Track Location button.

 ![alt tag](https://github.com/vojvod/CMV_TimeSlider_Widget/blob/master/img.jpg)